 Nicholas Lemme is a professor of Gregorian chant, sacred polyphony, and vocal instruction at the FSSP’s Our Lady of Guadalupe Seminary in the Diocese of Lincoln, NE.
 Additionally, he conducts the St. Francis of Assisi Chapel Choir (FSSP), and provides chant instruction for the School Sisters of Christ the King and the Knights of the Holy Eucharist.
 Nicholas is a Ward Method practitioner, and, with the help of his wife, Elizabeth, directs a diocesan children’s choir that focuses on chant and sacred polyphony.

 Amelia W. Volz, MA

-Amelia Volz is a wife, mother, student, and member of the Schola Cantus Angelorum.
-She has an MA in theology and is currently working toward a licentiate in sacred theology with concentration in Mariology through the International Marian Research Institute, an affiliate of the Marianum in Rome.
-She has homeschooled two of her children and led Marian spiritual groups according to the Schoenstatt Spirituality for over eleven years.
+Amelia Volz is a wife, mother, and member of the Schola Cantus Angelorum, with an M.A. in theology.
+She is currently working toward a Licentiate in Sacred Theology with a concentration in Mariology through the International Marian Research Institute in Dayton, Ohio, an affiliate of the Marianum in Rome.
+Besides Mariology, she is interested in Thomistic studies, in particular St. Thomas' approach to Sacred Scripture.
+She homeschooled two of her children through high school and led Marian spiritual groups according to the Schoenstatt Spirituality for over eleven years.